src-d/blog/content/upcoming/sourced_future.md

 ---
 author: eiso
 date: 2016-12-12
-title: "Looking To The Future"
+title: "Our Master Plan"
 draft: false
 image:
 description: "Since early on in the history of neural networks this has raised the question, if systems can be self-learning, can they also be self-adapting.
-Can they program themselves? "
+Can they program themselves?"
 categories: ["culture"]
 ---
 The starting point of source{d} has always been analyzing source code, from day 1 we believed